 Alex Wellerstein is a historian of science and nuclear technology.
-He is a professor at the Stevens Institute of Technology in Hoboken, New Jersey, where he is the Director of Science and Technology Studies in the College of Arts and Letters.
+He is a professor at the Stevens Institute of Technology in Hoboken, New Jersey, in the Science and Technology Studies program in the School of Humanities, Arts, and Social Sciences.

 His first book, Restricted Data: The History of Nuclear Secrecy in the United States (University of Chicago Press, 2021), is the first attempt at a comprehensive history of how nuclear weapons ushered in a new period of governmental and scientific secrecy in the USA.

-His current projects include: a new book about Harry Truman and nuclear weapons; research into the past, present, and potential future of Presidential nuclear weapons use authority; and a video game about life after a full-scale nuclear war set in the early 1980s.
+Other current projects include: research into the past, present, and potential future of Presidential nuclear weapons use authority; software for making full-scale nuclear war simulations; and a video game about life after a full-scale nuclear war set in the early 1980s.

 His writings on the history of nuclear weapons have appeared in The New Yorker, The Atlantic Magazine, Harper’s Magazine, and the Washington Post, among other venues, and his online nuclear weapon effects simulator, the NUKEMAP, has been used by over 50 million people globally.